StanciuMihai/ConsignmentShop/README.md

 3. Each vendor shoud have a default commission rate
 4. Commissions can change
 5. Track how much to pay the vendors
-6.Track how much to pay the store
+6. Track how much to pay the store